-This paper develops a new differentially private bipartite consensus algorithm over signed networks.
+This article develops a new differentially private bipartite consensus algorithm over signed networks.
 We relax the selection of privacy noises in the existing mechanisms, such that the variances of the privacy noises are time-varying and allowed to increase with time.
 By using the stochastic approximation method, the proposed algorithm achieves the mean-square and almost-sure average bipartite consensus, and at the same time, protects the initial value of each agent.
 Furthermore, we develop a method to design the time-varying step-size and the noise parameter to guarantee the desired consensus accuracy and predefined differential privacy level.
 We also give the mean-square and almost-sure convergence rates of the algorithm.
-Finally, we reveal the trade-off between the accuracy and privacy of the algorithm, and extend the results to local differential privacy.
+Finally, we reveal the tradeoff between the accuracy and privacy of the algorithm, and extend the results to local differential privacy.
 It is worth mentioning that many interesting topics deserve further investigation, including differentially private consensus-based optimization over signed networks and realizing privacy security for MASs under active adversaries.
-IEEE TRANSACTIONS ON AUTOMATIC CONTROL, VOL. XX, NO. XX, XXXX 2024